turbaevsky/indicators/doc/PI_DB_TS.md

 #### Trend Chart

-The custom trend chart shows performance of a user-selected unit, pre-identified group, or user customized grouping.
+The custom trend chart shows performance of a user-selected unit, pre-identified group, or user customised grouping.
 The selected performance can be compared to another selection if desired.
 The user specifies the start and end quarters of the chart, using any available calculated indicator result period (as indicated by the number of months in a single calculated result, e.g., 3, 12, 18, 24 or 36).
 Supporting data tables are also available.

 This page identifies the selection criteria for a custom trend chart.
 These custom charts may be generated at any time and will be based on the latest results available.
 Each field must have a selection, although some selections do have a default value.
 Charting options are available.
 Clicking on View Report will display the trend chart for the selected criteria.